INCF/nineml-spec/source/examples.rst

 “AllNeurons”, which is used to randomly connect both populations to every other neuron in the network with a 2% probability.

-The abstraction layer description of the IAF input neuron
+The abstraction layer description of the IAF input neuron ComponentClass in XML is:
-ComponentClass_is:

 .. code-block:: xml